donishadsmith/DEI-R-Workshop.github.io/Lesson 0 - Introduction to R.md

 # Lesson 0 - Introduction to R

+In this lesson, we will cover what R and RStudio are.

 ## What is R?

 `R` is a high-level programming language commonly used for data analysis and data visualization.